 These traps utilize a heavily loaded spring attached to a thin crossbar.
 A trigger is loaded with bait.
 When a pest finds the bait and takes a bite, the bar suddenly snaps toward the body.
 The hope is that this trap will find the right spot on the body to produce death.

 It seems that the manufacturers of traditional snap traps, sometimes forget how fast and limber rodents can be.
 When a rodent senses danger, it will bolt with incredible speed.
 This speed can be as fast as the action of the trap.
 The “snapper” often connects with a part of the pest’s body that is not completely vital.
 Sometimes, it only crushes the nose, a leg, or the soft underbelly.
 If a snap trap connects with a part of the pest’s body, death will eventually follow.
 The dying process could take a very long time, and the animal will be in extreme pain throughout the ordeal.
 There is only a thin chance that a snap trap will precisely connect with a pest’s skull or spine.
-So, are snap traps humane?
+So, are snap traps quick kill?
 Not very often.

 If a pest happens to get away from a snap trap, it will probably do so with a life-threatening injury.
 Being maimed almost always means an agonizing and slow death in the wild.
 There is a huge difference betweensystematically killing pests in an efficient manner, and killing using any means possible.
 The difference is the degree of cruelty involved in the process.
 It does not matter how bad a person wants to get rid of pests.
 It should be done with accuracy, speed, and the avoidance of inhumane actions.

 Other Reasons To Use a Humane Rat Trap